-Situated approximately 1 km of the A580 leading to Edge Lane M62 corridor, the site is highly accessible by a variety of modes and is also within a reasonable walking distance of a wide variety of city centre facilities and attractions.
+The site is highly accessible by a variety of modes and is also within a reasonable walking/cycling distance of a wide variety of facilities and attractions.

-Site location plan in relation to neighbouring settlements and locally overleaf
+Site location plan in relation to neighbouring settlements and locally below

-From the site, the A580 corridor gives the most convenient access to the primary radial route corridors in Liverpool.
+From the site, the A562 corridor to the north and the A5080 to the north gives the most convenient access to the primary radial route corridors in Liverpool.